ec-europa/europa-component-library/docs/conventions/components.md

 ## Naming

-- `@ecl/` namespace should be used consistently throughout all packages in order to be published correctly on [ECL v3 npm organisation](https://www.npmjs.com/org/ecl).
+- `@ecl/` namespace should be used consistently throughout all packages in order to be published correctly on [ECL npm organisation](https://www.npmjs.com/org/ecl).

 Examples:

 - `@ecl/vanilla-component-menu` - vanilla (base) component
-- `@ecl/twig-component-menu` react implementation for website
+- `@ecl/twig-component-menu` - twig component

 ## Implementations